tonethar/IGME-330-Master/notes/HW-cage-clicker-4.md

 # HW - *Cage Clicker* Part IV

-- In this chapter we will finish up the game by adding a "countdown timer" that displays how much time is left to complete the level
+- In this chapter we will finish up the game by adding a "countdown timer" that displays how much time is left to complete the current level

 ## I. Reason for adding a countdown timer